Ukrainian–Soviet War: January 1919–June 1919

-On January 7, 1919 the Bolsheviks invaded Ukraine in full force with an army led by Vladimir Antonov-Ovseyenko, Joseph Stalin, and Volodymyr Zatonsky.
+During the Red Army's westward offensive in the winter of 1918–1919, Soviet forces moved into Byelorussia as well as into Lithuania, as the newly created Soviet republic of Byelorussia had hoped to include Lithuania.
+On January 7, 1919, the Bolsheviks launched an offensive, with an army led by Vladimir Antonov-Ovseyenko, Joseph Stalin, and Volodymyr Zatonsky.
 The Directorate declared war once again against Russia on January 16 after several preliminary ultimatums to the Russian SFSR sovnarkom to withdraw their troops.
-The two main directions of the Bolshevik's forces were onto Kyiv and Kharkiv.
+The two main directions of the Bolshevik's forces were onto Kiev and Kharkov.